neurite/debian-setup/docs/0201-partitions.md

 ![](ss-manual.png "partition disks - manual")

-Select *the disk* to create an empty partition table.
+Select **the disk** to create an empty partition table.

-Note, if you want to keep the existing data, select *the partition* instead.
+Note, if you want to keep the existing data, select **the partition** instead.
 Flip `Use as: do not use` to `Use as: Ext4 journaling file system`.
 And then `Format the partition: no, keep existing data`.
 Lastly set up [the mount point and the mount options](#example-partitions).

-Below shows a disk selected.
+Below shows a disk selected for creating a partition table.

 ![](ss-disk.png "select disk to create partition table")